 How to maintain your early retirement

-You can have all the tricks in the trade but the key to building a successful retirement strategy is to maintain a solid budget.
-This will help you constantly check the temperature on your spending and ensure that you’re working within reasonable limits.
+You can have all the tricks in the trade, but the key to building a successful retirement strategy is maintaining a solid budget.
+This will help you constantly check the temperature of your spending and ensure that you’re working within reasonable limits.

 Start early retirement planning now!